-The McDonald’s Super Smash T20 Squads are placed in this article.
-The 2017-18 edition of the McDonald’s Super Smash T20 will be its 13th in the history of New Zealand T20 cricket and the second time that the competition will be called so after the erstwhile Georgie Pie T20 Smash.
+The Burger King Super Smash T20 Squads are placed in this article.
+The 2018-19 edition of the Burger King Super Smash T20 will be its 15th in the history of New Zealand T20 cricket and the second time that the competition will be called so after the erstwhile Georgie Pie T20 Smash and McDonald’s Super Smash.
 Get the latest squads, teams & player-lists of all the teams in the tournament here.

-Wellington Firebirds will start the 2017-18 edition of the McDonald’s Super Smash T20 as the defending champions after having won the title for the second time last season.
-The Wellington Firebirds squad defeated the Central Stags in the final by 14 runs to clinch the title after having last won it just two seasons before that.
+The Northern Knights will start the 2018-19 edition of the McDonald’s Super Smash T20 as the defending champions after having won the title for the second time last season.
+They beat the Central Stags in the final by nine wickets to clinch the title, relegating their opponents to a second successive defeat in the final.

 The Auckland Aces have won most number of T20 titles in New Zealand cricket with four to their name to go with three runner-up trophies as well.
 This includes a victory two seasons back and a finals appearance in 2014-15 where they went down to the Wellington Firebirds.

 Otago Volts and Central Stags are the other sides apart from Wellington to have won the title twice apiece, while Canterbury and Knights have triumphed once apiece.

 Latest Burger King Super Smash T20 Squads, Player-Lists & Teams for 2018-19: